 The *amex gold card* is one of our favorite travel rewards cards, period.

-That's because the Gold Card earns 4x points for every dollar spent at U.S. supermarkets (up to $25,000 annually, then 1x) and 4x points per dollar spent at restaurants worldwide (up to $50,000 annually, then 1x), making it arguably the best card to use for all your food purchases.
+The Gold Card earns 4x points per dollar spent at U.S. supermarkets (up to $25,000 annually, then 1x) and 4x points per dollar spent at restaurants worldwide (up to $50,000 annually, then 1x), making it arguably the best card for all your food purchases.

 Maximizing these credits alone will cover all your $325 annual fee and then some.
 These credits and bonus categories are a big reason why we feel the card is easily worth the $325 annual fee.